bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 Thank you for taking the time to read this tutorial, and validating the last two weeks of my life.
 For comments and/or suggestions, please send an email to: *mauvemoonman@gmail.com*

+## MySQL/Databases – Things I Did Not Talk About, But You Should Probably Know

+Below you will find some of the things I have chosen not to talk about in this tutorial and the reason for doing so.

+### Permissions and Views

+Used by database administrators to control who can view and has access to certain portions of the database.
+Chose not to include, because it is not necessary in smaller websites where there are relatively few people with database access.

+### Triggers

+Something has to make someone pull the trigger of a gun, just like something has to make an SQL trigger statement fire.
+Triggers are statements that only fire when a certain condition has been met, such as the date being the person’s birthday, or one’s bank account being overdrawn.
+They are not included in this tutorial, because they require a bit more of an advanced grasp of computer programming than I am willing to give in this tutorial.

+### UDFS (User Defined FunctionS)

+Like the static functions defined earlier in this tutorial, but made by the user in SQL.
+Again, they require a bit more programming experience to understand.

+### Stored Procedures

+Almost exactly like UDFS, except these functions are made in another language, and moved into SQL.
+They require a lot more programming experience to understand.

 ## MySQL/Databases - Question Answers

 **1) SELECT color, sum(quantity) FROM fruits GROUP BY color;**